ScaleSec/project_lockdown/docs/CONTRIBUTING.md

 - We request that you [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) Project Lockdown and then submit a Pull Request on your fork.
 This helps us better review open PRs, expedite the review process, and keep the repository clean by not having stale branches.
 - Each Pull Request requires two approvals from code owners.

+To submit a PR:
 - Verify tests pass successfully by executing `make test` locally.
+- Commit the code coverage svg in your branch after tests pass.

+Once submitted, Github Actions will run automated tests and report back to the PR.